-Remove the WLAN module (3) by pulling the module away from the slot at an angle.
+- 3. Remove the WLAN module (3) by pulling the module away from the slot at an angle. - NOTE: WLAN modules are designed with a notch to prevent incorrect insertion.

 NOTE: If the WLAN antennas are not connected to the terminals on the WLAN module, the protective sleeves must be installed on the antenna connectors, as shown in the following illustration.